oVirt/ovirt-site/source/feature/integrating-libosinfo-with-engine.html.md

 ##### VmOsType

 1.  remove family, is64Bit as all is represented by the OS
-2.  add 1 to 1 mapping of all OSs in the xml and designate an internal ID for them
+2.  **shortId** - add 1 to 1 mapping of all OSs in the xml and designate an internal ID for them
 3.  architecture will be represented as a new Vm property - CpuArch

       VmOsType.class